Women's Equality Party: Criticisms

-The party has also been accused of being "both too ambitious and not ambitious enough", that, in order to maintain traction, it ought to concentrate on just one issue, e.g., quotas in the boardroom.
+The party was also accused of being "both too ambitious and not ambitious enough", that, in order to maintain traction, it ought to concentrate on just one issue, e.g., quotas in the boardroom.

-Heather Brunskell-Evans, a research fellow at King's College London, was a spokeswoman for the party on violence against women, and described by the party as "a tireless campaigner".
-Speaking on the Moral Maze, she argued that transgender adults should be free to define themselves as they wish, but questioned whether positive affirmation was the only way to help children expressing confusion about gender.
-"What actually happens is that a small child is told there is something not quite right with its body, and it’s got the brain of another gender.
-I think we’re imposing… I think it’s abusive, actually.
-We’re imposing restrictions on children," she said.
+Heather Brunskell-Evans, the former spokeswoman for the party on violence against women and a research fellow at King's College London, was criticised in 2017 for expressing viewpoints on transgender children.
+Speaking on The Moral Maze on BBC Radio 4 in 2017, she argued that transgender adults should be free to define themselves as they wish, but questioned whether positive affirmation was the only way to help children expressing confusion about their gender.
+Brunskell-Evans said that "If a child decides that it's an astronaut, one can play along with this.
+One doesn't have to moralise about it but quite clearly the child is not an astronaut.
+In fact it's incumbent upon adults who are responsible for the welfare, psychological and social and medical, of children not to go along with this story", and stated her belief that recognising gender incongruence was "imposing", "abusive", and "imposing restrictions on children".
 Subsequently, she withdrew from a King's event after protests by students, and three transgender members complained to the party that she was "promoting prejudice against the transgender community".
 Brunskell-Evans was investigated by the party and subsequently resigned.